HITECHCRIME/HC_SG09_Ignorant/README.md

 [VERSE 1]
-finding your true self ya, such a though one (blah) look inside, bring it forth - black double, blindful courage, you should run
+finding your true self ya, such a though one (blah) look inside, bring it forth, black double

-you're in trouble hun
+blindful courage, you should run you're in trouble hun

 brushing off pointless needs
-dust my shoulders,
+dust my shoulders on the other side

 think of absolution,
-mindless me has always passed it for solution with too many problems now I'm not inclined to solve them (schem) heed the meaning, spitting hate like poems just to hide it later -
+mindful me has always passed it for solution with too many problems now I'm not inclined to solve the schem (schem) heed the meaning, spitting hate like poems just to hide it later - dime

 if you must
 dim my words I'll be fine

-slow down, crush the frown
-maybe it's too much for you
-maybe I'm too aggro but I found my crew lemme tell you the truth in a fair way but way too many things you did to me i've got no single reason to make me sway

-Cold elbow through the face

 [INTRO] 1:19
 feeling twisted did the count outside - lost it all